 - other connectivity applications and interfaces;

-- conversion or adaptation of data and information on the Customer’s or End User’s systems;
+- conversion or adaptation of data and information on the Customer’s systems; and

-- the loading and/or preparation of copy or content of software, data, text, images, sounds, videos, and other content provided by SiteMinder or uploaded by SiteMinder.
+- the preparation, loading, uploading or provision of software, data, text, images, sounds, videos and other content.

 - for any Customer principally located in Europe, Middle East or Africa – SiteMinder Distribution Limited (a company incorporated in England & Wales No. 07242801) of Waterfront, Hammersmith Embankment, Manbre Road, London W6 9RH, United Kingdom;

-SiteMinder Software means all software in the Products and/or SiteMinder Infrastructure.
+SiteMinder Software means all software in the Products and SiteMinder Infrastructure.

 Trial Period means an initial period of 30 days commencing on the issue of a username and password to the Customer.